mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 ## NestedSection

 **AI action plan**
 * Determine if the file is an assembly.
-A `:_mod-docs-content-type: assembly` definition means the file is an assembly.
+A `:_mod-docs-content-type: ASSEMBLY` definition means the file is an assembly.
 If no `_mod-docs-content-type` attribute is defined, the file is likely an assembly if it has "assembly" in its name and/or if it has several `include:` directives that include a `[leveloffset=...]` setting.
-* If the file IS an assembly, check if the `:_mod-docs-content-type: assembly` definition is in the file, if it is not, recommend adding it.
-No other change to an assembly is required for this issue.
+* If the file IS an assembly, check if the `:_mod-docs-content-type: ASSEMBLY` definition is in the file, if it is not, recommend adding it.
+Also, if there are subsections in the assembly text marked with a third level heading (`===`) or a higher level heading, recommend that the user consider either flattening the structure or splitting the assembly.
+As an AI, **do not suggest specific candidate text for splitting** in the case of assemblies, because conceptual information in assemblies normally requires manual review for rerganizing it.
 * If the file IS NOT an assembly, recommend splitting subsections into separate modules.

 **Detail**

-If the AsciiDoc file is an assembly, this limitation does not apply.
+If the AsciiDoc file is an assembly, this limitation applies only to text present in the assembly itself and not to modules included in the assembly.
 An assembly file often, but not always, has `assembly` in its name.
-To comply with the templates, it must have a `:_mod-docs-content-type: assembly` attribute definition at the start of the file.
-If the `NestedSection` error is reported for an assembly, ensure that the `:_mod-docs-content-type: assembly` attribute definition is present.
+To comply with the templates, it must have a `:_mod-docs-content-type: ASSEMBLY` attribute definition at the start of the file.

+If the `NestedSection` error is reported for an assembly, ensure that the `:_mod-docs-content-type: ASSEMBLY` attribute definition is present.
+Then recomment **manual** review, in order to either flatten the structure to limit it to second-level headings or else to split the assembly.
+This decision must be made by the writer, because it involves a wider context than just the assembly file.

 AsciiDoc files which are not assemblies are normally modules.
 If a module contains headings of level 3 or deeper (so with the AsciiDoc prefix of `===` or more), you must break the file into several modules.
 Typically, you will need to move sections of the file (level 2 headings, `==` Asciidoc prefix) into their own modules.